sipeed/TangNano-4K-example/README.md

 ### Nano4K_HDMI

 A demo, shows that Nano 4K HDMI 2K output, but no video, with 2 frames detection by monitor.

+### key_blink

+A demo of key_flag, burn into Nano 4K, press anykey to switch the led state(Blink or keep current state)